SitecorePowerShell/Book/console.md

 | SitecoreSerializationFolder   | C:\Inetpub\wwwroot\Console\Data\/serialization  |
 | SitecoreTempFolder    | /temp  |

  **Note:** Any new variables created are stored within the session of console instance; when the session ends the variables are removed.
+You'll also need to be careful not to overwrite the built-in variables.

 ### Shortcuts
 Below are the shortcuts available in the console.